wicketstuff/core/jdk-1.6-parent/wicketstuff-restannotations-parent/readme.md

 ### Localization ###

 Class `AbstractRestResource` uses the standard bundle lookup algorithm that comes with Wicket to resolve validation errors messages.
-More in detail, messages are resokved using the implementations of `IStringResourceLoader` registered for the current Application (see the code of class `DefaultBundleResolver` for more details).
+More in detail, messages are resolved using the implementations of `IStringResourceLoader` registered for the current Application (see the code of class `DefaultBundleResolver` for more details).
 This means that we can use class-specific bundles to contain the messages for our rest resource.
 In the main module `restannotations` you can find example resource `RestResourceFullAnnotated` with its properties file that overrides standard message for standard validator `EmailAddressValidator`.